Ofwat/dqchecks/README.md

 ## Overview

-There are two types of checks:
+There are three main types of data quality checks supported by this library:

-1. Template-based validation – compares a submitted Excel file against a reference template.
+1. **Template-based validation** – Compares a submitted Excel file against a known template, detecting differences in structure, formulas, or expected values.
-2. Standalone validation – runs checks on a single Excel file without comparing it to a template.
+2. **Standalone validation** – Runs checks on a single Excel file, without reference to a template.
+This is useful for general integrity or content checks.
+3. **Flat table loading checks** – Performed when reading flat (tabular) data from specific sheets.
+These include checks for header spacing and primary key-like constraints such as uniqueness and non-nullability.

 Due to how openpyxl handles formula and value parsing, both the template and the submitted file must be opened twice: